Volkswagen Golf III Cabrio (1994)

 - Verify battery charging voltage / alternator function; all good

-- Clutch is almost end-of-life; replace
+- Clutch is

 - Change oil and oil filter